Senior chief petty officer: Command senior chief petty officer

 As of 2005 and after a pilot program taking place on three mine countermeasures ships, the Navy started appointing senior chiefs to command roles.
 Until this time, senior chiefs had a senior enlisted leadership role in the submarine force as chiefs of the boat.
 This new effort works to formalize leadership at the senior chief level.
 In July 2015, the rate was formally established as a rating.
 Before it had been a billet instead of a rating.

 The USCG also has the grade of Command Senior Chief Petty Officer (Silver Badge).

-Ireland

-Irish Naval Service

-Senior chief petty officer (Irish: Ard-Mhion-Oifigeach Sinsearach) is a rank in the Irish Naval Service.
-The rank is deemed equivalent to a member of the NATO armed forces ranked E-8, making it the equivalent of a senior chief petty officer in the US Navy or a warrant officer class 2 in the Royal Navy.
-The rank is one grade below an Irish warrant officer.

-The SCPO rank being the equivalent to Battalion or Regimental Quartermaster Sergeant causes some confusion when operating together with the Irish Army and Air Corps.
-The Quartermaster or logistical function is primary role of all BQMS/RQMS (OR-8) in the Irish Army and Air Corps.
-This is not so with the Irish Naval Service, many of their SCPOs (OR-8) have a purely line role.
-Line being the term used by the Irish Defence Forces to describe the default military role or non logistical role of the NCO.